-- a) Any potential loss of outdoor space should have no adverse impact on pupils or staff and their abilities to deliver activities on site.
-These activities include recreation, sport, teaching and community activities. - b) Proposals should seek to reduce the carbon footprint of existing buildings and maximise the energy efficiency of new buildings. - c) Adverse impacts on the local highway network and local road safety should be avoided and accessibility by walking, scootering or cycling should be prioritised.
+- Any potential loss of outdoor space should have no significant adverse impact on the ability to deliver activities on site.
+These activities include recreation, sport, teaching and community activities - b) Proposals should seek to reduce the carbon footprint of existing buildings and maximise the energy efficiency of new buildings; and - c) Significant adverse impacts on the local highway network and local road safety should be avoided and accessibility by walking, scootering or cycling should be prioritised.

-Policy EH2 New School Provision
+Policy EH 2 New School Provision